edonet/webpack/README.md

-# webpack
+# yack
 Webpack for App